+91 9850899363 Affiliated to

 5. Improves the prospects of a good wedding proposal.

-Trimbakeshwar is a significant temple and one of the 12 Jyotirlingas, renowned for Kalsarp Pooja in Maharashtra.
+Significant temple and one of the 12 Jyotirlingas, renowned for Kalsarp Pooja in Maharashtra.
 Kalsarp dosh, caused by an unfavorable star alignment, can bring negative energy into one's life.
-The Vedic Kalsarp Pooja Trimbakeshwar involves worshiping Lord Shiva, taking a holy dip in the Godavari River, and performing rituals to eliminate Kalsarp Yog.
+The Vedic Kaal Sarp Puja involves worshiping Lord Shiva, taking a holy dip in the Godavari River, and performing rituals to eliminate Kalsarp Yog.
 This puja commences with Varun Pujan, where Godavari water is revered, followed by Lord Ganesha Pujan.
 The effect of Kaal Sarp dosh may last 27 or 36 years, depending on the position of Rahu in the birth chart.
-For Kalsarp Pooja Trimbakeshwar, consult dedicated experts.

-Kaal Sarp Dosh can be eliminated through a special puja performed near Trimbakeshwar Temple in Maharashtra.
+Kaal Sarp Dosh can be eliminated through a special puja performed near Trimbakeshwar Temple in Nashik.
 This Kaal sarp yog benefits:

 1. Financial Stability: